 1620 – New England Area to more Southern areas until decline and nonexistence in the Chuckatuck area

-The Puritans were a group of people within the Church of England who were not happy with the ways the church was going at that time.[7]
-They first arrived in the New England area in 1620 with other English Protestants on the Mayflower who established the Plymouth settlement.
-They had come across the Atlantic Ocean seeking religious freedom.
+The Puritans were a group of people within the Church of England who were dissatisfied with the direction the church was taking at that time.[7]
+They first arrived in the New England area in 1620 with other English Protestants on the Mayflower, who established the Plymouth settlement.
+They had crossed the Atlantic Ocean in search of religious freedom.
 Before their landing, they developed the Mayflower Compact, an agreement of rules they would use to govern the colony.
 Many died during the harsh winter, but the settlement survived.
-More Puritans came with ships that came after the Mayflower.
-With them came rules that were even stricter.
+More Puritans arrived on ships that followed the Mayflower.
+With them came even stricter rules.
 The settlers began to branch out and form new settlements in the northeast as the disagreements continued.[8]

 Puritans believed the Bible was God’s true law.
-They thought they should purify the church and their own lives, form tight colonies, practice religious exclusion and felt the community was strengthened by unity.
+They thought that the church and their own lives should be purified, that they should form tight-knit colonies, and that religious exclusion was necessary.
+They felt that unity strengthened the community.
 They had strong spiritual beliefs.
 They felt that individuals, as well as churches, should be directly responsible to God.
-If all members did not agree with these laws and practice them, they required conversion or were asked to leave.
+If all members did not agree with these laws and practice them, they were required to convert or were asked to leave.
 They believed worldliness was against the Bible’s principles, that actions spoke louder than words, and that the devil was behind every evil deed.
 Drama, religious music, and erotic poetry were banned in their settlements.[9]

 They believed strongly in education.
-1635 they formed the first school in order to teach their children the Puritan principles.
-They also started the first American College, Harvard in Cambridge.
+In 1635, they formed the first school to teach their children the Puritan principles.
+They also started the first American College, Harvard, in Cambridge.
 They were the first to write books for children and discuss their behavior.
-While other settlers were physically making their way through the forest for physical progress to take place, they were advancing the country intellectually.
+While other settlers were physically making their way through the forest to facilitate physical progress, they were advancing the country intellectually.
 [10]

-The Puritans definitely played an important part in the settling of America.
-Those who came to Virginia at the time of Governor Berkeley were forbidden to preach even though the churches were in need of ministers.
+The Puritans played a significant role in the settlement of America.
+Those who came to Virginia at the time of Governor Berkeley were forbidden to preach, despite the churches' need for ministers.
 One minister came from the North and took it upon himself to cross the Nansemond.
-He became a pastor who proved to help a local church greatly.
+He became a pastor who proved to be very helpful to a local church.
 That church may have been St. John’s, as some ministers were sent from the north to help with the parishes.
 Some accepted invitations to go to Maryland.
 It was not long before they moved to an area where they were more welcome.
-Today, there are no Puritans locally and only few remain in the United States.[11]
+Today, there are no known Puritans locally, and only a few remain in the United States.[11]

 The Religious Society of Friends/Quakers